-Network types

-'Network types' controls whether the station can register only with infrastructure networks, or also with adhoc networks.
-Further information about these network types can be found under 'The ad-hoc mode' \rightarrow page 207 and 'The infrastructure network' \rightarrow page 207.

-Create IBBS If the station can establish an IBBS (Independent Basic Service Set), meaning an adhoc network, then the station can connect to other WLAN clients.
+- Network types 'Network types' controls whether the station can register only with infrastructure networks, or also with adhoc networks.
+Further information about these network types can be found under 'The ad-hoc mode' \rightarrow page 223 and 'The infrastructure network' \rightarrow page 223. - Create IBBS If the station can establish an IBBS (Independent Basic Service Set), meaning an adhoc network, then the station can connect to other WLAN clients.
 For the connection of devices with a client station, this is mostly unwanted or not required.
-Keep client This option ensures that the client station keeps the connection to the access onnection alive point alive even when the connected devices do not send any data packets.
-If this option is switched off, the client station will automatically log off from the wireless network if no packets are transferred over the WLAN connection within a given time.